hpgl/hpgl/readme.md

 ## LICENSE

-For non-commercial use (research, education, etc) HPGL is distributed under GPL version 2 license.
+For non-commercial use (research, education, etc) HPGL is distributed under BSD license.
 For any questions on the possibilities of commercial distribution, please contact the Authors.

 ## THE AUTHORS